 An annual cost of living adjustment, expressed as a percentage increase, is recommended by the City Administrator to the City Council for review and approval.
 The amount approved, if any, is applied to all non-union wages on the first payroll of the year.
 All salary range minimums and maximums will be adjusted to reflect the cost of living adjustment.
-Annual cost of living adjustment percentages will be based on the Minnesota Consumer Price Index for each given year.
+Annual cost of living adjustment percentages will be based on the Minnesota Consumer Price Index (MN CPI) for each given year.
+The city shall budget for the appropriate cost of living adjustment for the preliminarily approved budget, with the city council having final approval of the final cost of living adjustment for the final budget.